Viloleal/vSNP/docs/setup.md

     $ conda env create
     $ conda activate vsnp

-Unfortunately a dependency is still in legacy Python.
-Fix using the following:
+ A dependency may still be written for legacy Python.
+Check using...

+    $ cat $(which vcffirstheader)

+ If print statements do not contain parathesis fix with the following command:

     $ sed -i 's/print line.strip()/print(line.strip())/' $(which vcffirstheader)